shrenik-jain/leetcode-solutions/README.md

-Sure, here's a README file for your LeetCode Solutions repository:

 # LeetCode Solutions

 This repository contains solutions to various LeetCode problems implemented in different programming languages, primarily Python and Java.